marcio777/cadmus/src/en/Chapter-III/ArrayList.md

 ArrayList al3 = new ArrayList(initialCapacity);
 ```

-The first way assumes that the length is going to be 10, because you have not declared otherwise.
+The first way assumes that the length is going to be 10, because you have not stated otherwise.
 The second one however does declare a length, which is 5.
 The third one also has the same effect, setting the length to whatever `initialCapacity` turns out to be.

 ## A Few Useful Methods